 Notice of Privacy Practices

-Alto Pharmacy is required to abide to the terms of this notice, which explains our legal duties and privacy practices with respect to PHI that we collect and maintain.
-We will not use or disclose PHI about you without your written authorization, except as described in this notice.
-We reserve the right to change the privacy practices outlined in this notice, and make the new notice effective for PHI we maintain.
+Alto Pharmacy is required by law to abide to the terms of this Notice, which explains our legal duties and privacy practices with respect to PHI that we collect and maintain.
+We are required by law to provide you with a copy of this Notice and to notify you following a breach of your unsecured health information.
+Alto Pharmacy will not use or disclose PHI about you without your written authorization, except as described in this Notice.
+We reserve the right to change the privacy practices outlined in this Notice, and make the new notice effective for PHI we maintain and for any PHI we receive in the future.
 Should we make such a change, we will display the revised notice to you online, and make it available to you upon request.

 Your Health Information Rights